-A field school experience is a critical component for any student pursuing a career path in nautical archeology.
-The Lake Champlain Maritime Museum is hosting a rigorous two-week program that offers a mix of both academic instruction and hands-on underwater archaeological research.
-The diving sessions will teach practical underwater skills using both traditional documentation techniques and cutting-edge technology, while the classroom component will provide students with an opportunity to train in GIS, study CRM practices, and learn about local history and artifact conservation methods.
+This year, Lake Champlain Maritime Museum is partnering with Texas A & M University's Nautical Archaeology Program to host a rigorous four-week program that offers a mix of both academic instruction and hands-on underwater archaeological research, exclusively for students attending Texas A & M. The diving sessions will teach practical underwater skills using both traditional documentation techniques and cutting-edge technology, while the classroom component will provide students with an opportunity to train in GIS, study CRM practices, and learn about local history and artifact conservation methods.

 Schedule & Expectations

-The days include a combination of classroom work, lecture, discussion, and presentations; and fieldwork components, such as a diving and skills exercises.
+The project includes a combination of classroom work, lecture, discussion, and presentations; and fieldwork components, such as a diving and skills exercises.
 There may be an occasional field trip and evening lecture and discussion.
 Our program features two gems on Lake Champlain: the lake-wide underwater state park Lake Champlain Historic Preserve; and LCMM’s own Conservation Lab.
-The 2013 season focuses on a boat graveyard located off the shores of Burlington, Vermont.
-These sites include the 1880s schooner Excelsior, several nineteenth century sailing canal baots, a steam launch, and three wooden barges.
-These wrecks are located in 8 to 15 feet of clear, cold water - the ideal environment to develop underwater documentation skills.
+The 2015 season focuses on a steamboat graveyard in the waters surrounding the historic Shelburne Shipyard, in Shelburne, Vermont.
+These sites include the remains of at least three, possibly four, nineteenth century steamboats in shallow water (<10ft).

 Suggested Reading List